Trump motorcade driver detained by Secret Service after gun discovered

 “All Secret Service security measures worked,” the agency said in a statement, stressing that nobody under their protection was ever in any danger.

-The incident occurred Monday in Palm Beach, where Trump is spending President’s Day at his resort.
+The incident occurred Monday in Palm Beach, where Trump was spending Presidents Day at his resort.

-According to the agency, the individual was a “staff contracted driver” who was found to be “in lawful possession of a prohibited item.”
+According to the agency, the unnamed individual was a “staff contracted driver” who was found to be “in lawful possession of a prohibited item.”
 It occurred outside the secure area at a Secret Service security screening checkpoint.

 The Secret Service said they investigated and resolved the incident with the Palm Beach County Sheriff’s Office.
 The agency said the driver was only detained briefly.